Underground Garage Shelter, W.A.R.T.S

 He’d seen that woman fight with the best and worst and come out with no more than a split lip and a slight limp.
 “And here I am,” He grumbles.

 He stares up at the ceiling as tears leak out the corner of his eyes and places his forearm over his face to shield it from view.
 His lips are a tight line trying to hold all sounds at bay.
 A wet sniffle escapes him before he rubs his forearm over his eyes and grunts.

 Is it selfish to want a chance even now?
 He chuckles darkly.
 Before, this was awful shit, but people got through it.
 Families got closer.
 It showed how loyal your woman truly was, how loving.
 But now, big guy…if she tosses you aside that’s good on her.
 Common sense.
 His breath hiccups, his chest feels tight.
 But I’d do it all again…I wouldn’t stop protecting my people for some dumb leg.
 He struggles to take a deep breath after admitting that fact.
-The fact that his leg is forever altered.
+The fact that his leg isn’t the same.
+Altered.
 Gone.

-“We’re ready to survive, but that only works if we’re together.”
-He mutters that under his breath, words he remembers Dennis uttering in the old days when W.A.R.T.S was a couple of survivors and a broken-down truck.
+“We’re ready to survive, but that only works if we work together.”
+He mutters under his breath.
+Words he remembers Dennis uttering in the old days, back when W.A.R.T.S was a couple of survivors and a broken-down truck.
 He grasps the sheet with a trembling hand and squeezes his eyes shut.
-“That only works if we work together.”
+“That only works if…we’re together.”

 Priya, please don’t… He blinks at the ceiling, tears spilling from his flooded eyes.
 Please.
 Give me a chance.